dombozzo/Rotten-Grapes/README.md

 ### Using the Web Service
 Our cherrypy server is available on port # `52087` -> `http://student04.cse.nd.edu:52087`

-PLEASE REMEMBER TO START THE SERVER `python3.6 main.py` PRIOR TO MAKING ANY REQUESTS
+PLEASE REMEMBER TO START THE SERVER `python3.6 main.py` PRIOR TO MAKING ANY REQUESTS.

-The web service can be accessed by making HTTP GET, POST, PUT, & DELETE requests to the resources specified in RESTful JSON specification table.
+The web service can be accessed by making HTTP GET, POST, PUT, & DELETE requests to the resources specified in RESTful JSON specification table (please refer to file restful_json_specification.pdf).
 Please note that our resources do not maintain functionality beyond what is mentioned in the table (i.e. not all resources support all request types).

 For example, to get information about a specific user, follow this format:

     r = requests.get('http://student04.cse.nd.edu:52087/users/'+ str(user_id)))

 In general, follow this format to access (and interact) with our resources:

     GET/POST/PUT/DELETE to 'http://student04.cse.nd.edu:52087/' + resource [+ key + body]

 To test our resources, we have included a suite of python files (within `tests/server` directory).
-For your convenience, we have included a file named `test_ws.py` which will simultaneously launch all unit tests.
+For your convenience, we have included a file named `test_ws.py`, which will simultaneously launch all unit tests.
 Do this simply by running the command `./test_ws.py` in your tests/server directory.
-If you wish to test a specific resource, please launch refer to the appropriate file within the tests/server dir.
+If you wish to test a specific resource, please run the appropriate file within the tests/server dir.